phoobynet/vuex-helper/README.md

 ```

-`buildModule` takes the module name, and the `state` and returns a `customersModule` with the following properties.
+`buildModule` takes the namespace, and the `state` and returns a `customersModule` with the following properties.

 * `state` - the state passed into `buildModule`
 * `namespace` - the `namespace` argument passed into `buildModule`